bump-sh/docs/src/_guides/openapi/express-api-openapi.md

 `express-openapi` is an un-opinionated OpenAPI framework for Express, which supports OpenAPI versions 2.x and 3.0 at the time of writing.
 Configuration can be done in JavaScript or from a YAML string/file.
 In this project, you'll be using a JavaScript object.

-`express-openapi` allows you to keep the OpenAPI definition in sync with the code.
-Basically, you will provide an OpenAPI definition file with empty paths and they will be populated from your code.
-Doing this ensures the OpenAPI file will be exactly reflecting how the code behaves, updated as the code is.
+`express-openapi` allows you to keep the OpenAPI documents in sync with the code.
+Basically, you will provide an OpenAPI document with empty paths and they will be populated from your code.
+Doing this ensures the OpenAPI document will be exactly reflecting how the code behaves, updated as the code is.
 It also allows you if you go play around with the tool to validate your schemas, automatically provide `res.validateResponse` tailored to a particular route, helps with your API security management, and so much more I can’t list them all now.
 The whole purpose of this framework is to stay as close as possible to express while leveraging the power of OpenAPI.

 To get started, run this command in your terminal to install the package: